wornbb/DemoProject/README.md

 # DemoProject
 ##Objective
 The object of this project is to build & publish a WebView Android App for demonstrating our skills of software development engineer.
 We probably will also provide access from browser which converts it to a website.
+A sample of static website is provided at https://wornbb.github.io/DemoProject/FrontEnd/
 ## Tech Stack
 Note: The tech is decided based on their effectiveness of demonstrating our skills rather than their fitness or necessity for the functionality of the app.
 ### Front-end: